mDp0r/FishDet/README.md

 <h2>Note</h2>

-Inference results can be found in Yet-another-EfficientDet/inference/{timestamp of session}
+Inference results can be found in Yet-another-EfficientDet/inference/{timestamp of session}.
+Also there is still a bug within "viz" and bboxes might be visualized wrongly

 <h1>Using the lost pipeline</h1>